sveto8/archInstall/README.md

    password) instead of just refusing
 2. Picks the target user automatically if there's exactly one regular (UID ≥ 1000) account on the system; otherwise asks which one
-3. Asks for a desktop environment: GNOME, KDE Plasma, COSMIC, Budgie, or none/cancel — and, if one is chosen, full or minimal package set.
-   GNOME and KDE use curated Wayland-focused package sets (not the full `gnome`/`plasma` meta-groups); COSMIC uses the official `cosmic` package group (full) or a curated minimal component set; Budgie uses the official `budgie` package group (full, includes `budgie-extras`) or a curated minimal component set — all four share a common set of portal/Qt/polkit packages needed for Wayland apps to work correctly
+3. Asks for a desktop environment: GNOME, KDE Plasma, COSMIC, Budgie (all Wayland), XFCE, Cinnamon (both X11 — their Wayland sessions are still experimental/unstable upstream, so X11 is the stable choice for both), or none/cancel — and, if one is chosen, full or minimal package set.
+GNOME and KDE use curated Wayland-focused package sets (not the full `gnome`/`plasma` meta-groups); COSMIC uses the official `cosmic` package group (full) or a curated minimal component set; Budgie uses the official `budgie` package group (full, includes `budgie-extras`) or a curated minimal component set;
+   XFCE uses the official `xfce4` group (+ `xfce4-goodies` for full);
+   Cinnamon uses the single `cinnamon` package (+ `cinnamon-translations`, `nemo-fileroller`, `blueberry` for full) — the four Wayland DEs share a common set of portal/Qt/polkit packages needed for Wayland apps, the two X11 DEs share an equivalent set without the Wayland-only bits
 4. Shows a summary (user, DE, package list) and asks for confirmation
 5. Installs the packages, enables the matching display manager/greeter (`gdm.service` / `sddm.service` / `cosmic-greeter.service` /